-Our estimates over the post-1980 sample (Tables 6, 7, Figure 6) show that some important changes did indeed take place.
-Interest rates seem to react to inflation expectations on a shorter horizon (a 2-quarter horizon is found to work best post-1985 - see Table 7) and with a larger coefficient when the reaction function is re-estimated over the latter part of the sample.
-Our results seem to be at odds with those obtained by Clarida et al. (1997) using different estimation methods22, as they find an estimated coefficient on inflation which is much greater than one.
-The most likely explanation for this difference seems to lie in the chosen sample period, as we found that the size of our estimated inflation coefficient depends critically on the sample chosen.
+Our estimates over the post-1980 sample in Table 3 confirm that some important changes seem to have taken place.
+US policy does seem to have been less constant over time than Germany's.
+Interest rates seem to react to inflation expectations on a shorter horizon (a 2-quarter horizon is found to work best post-1985) and with a larger coefficient when the reaction function is re-estimated over the latter part of the sample.
+Our results reverse the conclusions of Clarida et al. (1998) using different estimation methods22, as they find an estimated coefficient on inflation which is much greater than one.
+The most intuitive explanation for this difference seems to lie in their chosen sample period, as we found that the size of our estimated inflation coefficient depends critically on the sample chosen.
+However, it may also depend critically on the chosen estimation method, as explained in Section 3.2.